 - Late week information — Following the coachspeak on player rotations, playing time, injuries and updates from camp can provide bettors with information and insight they can use and decipher when wagering while trying to stay ahead of potential line moves.

 As happened late in the Hall of Fame Game and is often the case in preseason contests, teams go for the win more often later in games rather than kicking a field goal or extra point to tie a game.
 Coaches and players do not want overtime, so they play accordingly.
 Thus, a betting line of three points carries less significance.

 How to watch NFL preseason games

-The NFL Network will broadcast 14 preseason games live and show replays of all 65 preseason games.
+The NFL Network will broadcast over a dozen preseason games live and show replays of each preseason game around the league.
 Click here for the NFL Network’s broadcast schedule for both live games and replays of preseason games.